Ephraim-usc/glike/README.md

 This project is introduced [here](https://www.biorxiv.org/content/10.1101/2023.10.10.561787v1).

 If you are interested in knowing more, please let us know.
-Email the author: caoqifan@usc.edu
+Email the author: fcq1116@gmail.com